greg-raven/grus/_posts/2018-05-24-do-not-to-sign-amnesty-discharge-petition.md

 ---
-title: 'Do NOT to sign amnesty Discharge Petition'
+title: "Do NOT to sign amnesty Discharge Petition"
 layout: post
 categories:
 - Letters